Washington Center for Sustainable Food Management

 Food is a valuable resource.
-Wasting edible and inedible food also wastes the water, energy, labor, pesticides, fertilizers, and land used to make and transport the food.
-Below are resources to learn more about food waste reduction in Washington, and information on how to reduce food waste.
+Washington generates an estimated 1.2 million tons of food waste annually, according to our data.
+Wasting food also wastes the water, energy, labor, materials, and land used to make and transport the food.

-How is Washington working to reduce food waste?
+How are we working to reduce food waste?

 What can I do to reduce food waste and wasted food?